Bergère: Significance

 In France, the bergère became a staple for noble and aristocratic salons, promoting its comfort and sociability.
 Its design was meant for relaxed interactions, moving away from the past formal seating and into a new era for supporting conversational spaces.
 It influenced English designs, blending its French elegance with the comfort of the British.
 Today, bergères still continue to exist in modern interior spaces, often in newer fabrics that take traditional design with contemporary aesthetics.

+One of the first known wheeled office chairs was a bergère modified by Charles Darwin in order to facilitate gliding from one specimen to another in his Kent study.